Negotiation Strategies and Techniques: Becoming a Better Negotiator and Leader

 - Performing and Evaluating your Agreement (Resolving Disputes; Making Use of Alternative Dispute Resolution Processes; Making Use of Corporate Pledges, Screens, Contract Clauses, and Online Resources).

-- In Class Negotiation Simulation and Exercises (Making Use of Cases, Videos, and Peer Feedback to Build Skill Competence).
+- In-class negotiation Simulation and Exercises (Making Use of Cases, Videos, and Peer Feedback to Build Skill Competence).

-The primary Workshop emphasis is on negotiation strategies and techniques that enable us to create value in a manner that enhances long-term relationships.
+The primary Workshop emphasis is on negotiation strategies and techniques that enable us to create value that enhances long-term relationships.
 Whether professionally among your business partners, customers, employees, team members, or other stakeholders, or personally in your community, family, or friends, these skills and attributes are fundamental to success in our interpersonal relationships.

 Per maggiori informazioni: